Wanderson (footballer, born 7 October 1994)

-Wanderson Maciel Sousa Campos (born 7 October 1994), known as Wanderson, is a Brazilian professional footballer who plays for Internacional as a left winger.
+Wanderson Maciel Sousa Campos (born 7 October 1994), known as Wanderson, is a professional footballer who plays for Brazilian club Cruzeiro as a left winger.

 Club career

 Early career

-Born in São Luís, Maranhão, Wanderson joined AFC Ajax's youth setup in 2002, aged eight, as his father was playing for the club.
-In 2009, again following the father, he joined Beerschot AC.
-After progressing through the latter's youth setup, he made his first team – and Pro League – debut on 31 October 2012, starting in a 1–3 away loss against Cercle Brugge.
+Born in Liège, Wanderson joined AFC Ajax's youth setup in 2002, aged eight, as his father was playing for the club.
+In 2009, again following his father, he joined Beerschot AC.
+After progressing through the latter's youth setup, he made his first team and Pro League debut on 31 October 2012, starting in a 1–3 away loss against Cercle Brugge.

-Wanderson appeared in six league matches for Beerschot before it was relegated and subsequently declared bankrupt.
+Wanderson appeared in six league matches for Beerschot before the club was relegated and subsequently declared bankruptcy.
 On 20 June 2013 he signed a two-year deal with Lierse SK, after impressing on a trial.

-Wanderson made his Lierse debut on 27 July, in a 1–2 home loss against Zulte-Waregem, and scored his first professional goal on 23 November, netting the first in a 4–2 win at Cercle Brugge.
+Wanderson made his Lierse debut on 27 July 2013, in a 1–2 home loss against Zulte-Waregem, and scored his first professional goal on 23 November, netting the first in a 4–2 win at Cercle Brugge.
 In October 2014 he was linked as a target to the likes of Celtic, Swansea City, West Ham United, Queens Park Rangers, Sunderland and Aston Villa, but none of them made any formal bids for the player.

+Wanderson played for the Belgium national under-16 football team.